cachilders/esper/README.md

 ![image of sequencer with context menu opened](/assets/docs/menu.png)

 You can scroll this menu with any `ENC` or the mouse. `K3` and `left click` on the mouse are the `ACTION` buttons.
-Use the `ACTION` button to invoke a menu item.
+Use an `ACTION` button to invoke a menu item.
 Those icons are really small, so there is some hint text next to the `BEAT INDICATOR` to let you know what you're toggling.

 If the context menu is not invoked, the `ACTION` button will toggle your zoom depth.
 Whichever block is selected with be zoomed into and enhanced.
 That's where things get more interesting.